realyze/pingu/README.md

 2. Create a pingu user.
 2. Save your Heroku API token somewhere in pingu user's `${HOME}` and make sure you limit access (only make it readable by pingu)!
 You can source it in your pingu user `~/.bashrc` file.
 3. Create a Cron job that runs pingu and pass it the Heroku token.
-Something like:
+Run `crontab -e` as pingu and add something like:

         */30 * * * * HEROKU_API_KEY=${HEROKU_API_KEY} pingu